ece362-purdue/proton-labs/lab3-timers/README.md

 #### 2.2. `keypad_init_timer`

 In this function, initialize TIMER0 to fire alarm 0 after 1 second and call `keypad_drive_column`, and enable that interrupt.
 Then, initialize TIMER0 to fire alarm 1 after 1.10 seconds to call `keypad_isr`, and enable that interrupt as well.
+- One hard requirement that we have for how you set the handler is that you set it as the exclusive handler, not a shared handler.
+This is needed for your autotester to properly identify the handler.
 - Look for the Programmer's Model section and/or the C/C++ SDK if you need help figuring out how to do this.

 #### 2.3. `keypad_read_rows`